This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

-There are several types of standers that have been proven beneficial to children with cerebral palsy.
-These include:
+There are several types of standers that have been proven beneficial to children with cerebral palsy:

-- Active Standers: Active standers are a relatively new development and comes with a sit-to-stand option.
+- Active Standers: Active standers are a relatively new development and come with a sit-to-stand option.
 Children move these standers with their arms, legs, or both.

 - Mobile Standers: Mobile standers help children stand upright, but some come with the option of sit-to-stand.
 A pulley propels movement in these types of standers, but some also come with a motorized option.

-- Multi-position Standers: Multi-position standers allow children to be in the standing position, lying face upward, or lying face down.
+- Multi-position Standers: Multi-position standers allow children to be standing, lying face upward, or lying face down.